self-checker/SelfChecker/README.md

 <p align="center">
 <center>
-<b>A self-checking tool for detecting unintended anomalies and interntiaonal adversaries in Deep Learning systems.</b>
+<b>A self-checking tool for Deep Neural Networks to detect the potentially incorrect model decision and generate advice to auto-correct the model decision on runtime.</b>
 <br/>
 <a href=""><img src="img/Selfchecker.png" alt="Logo" width=100%></a>
 </center>